projectcalico/calico/reference/legal/calicoctl.md

 		     a. for any code that a Contributor has removed from Covered Software; or

-		     b. for infringements caused by: (i) Your and any other third party's modifications of Covered Software, or (ii) the combination of its Contributions with other software (except as part of its Contributor Version); or
+		     b. for infringements caused by: (i) Your and any other third party’s modifications of Covered Software, or (ii) the combination of its Contributions with other software (except as part of its Contributor Version); or